 By Maureen Gilmer, IU Health senior writer, firstname.lastname@example.org

-It’s not a political statement, Dr. Cory Showalter says.
-It’s something everyone should be able to agree on.
+It’s not a political statement, but rather, something everyone should be able to agree on, he believes.

 But as medical director of the emergency department at Riley Hospital for Children in Downtown Indianapolis and regional medical director for pediatric emergency medicine, Dr. Showalter sees far too many young patients with gunshot wounds.